arangodb/docs/arangograph/backups.md

 If a backup created in one region goes down, it is still available in other regions, significantly improving reliability.

-The additional regions are only available when the **Upload backup to cloud storage** option is enabled.
+Multiple region backup is only available when the **Upload backup to cloud storage** option is enabled.

 ![Multiple Region Backup](images/arangograph-multi-region-backup.png)